 EXPERIENCE OF BULLYING

 Being bullied can impact on children and young people's physical and emotional wellbeing, as well as on their relationships.
 Persistent bullying can also impact on their ability to achieve at school.
-This indicator looks at children's experience of being bullied, and the frequency with which they experience bullying.
+This indicator looks at the proportion of children and young people (aged 12-18 years) who experienced bullying in the last 12 months.

 Bullying in and out of school is experienced by a large proportion of New Zealand children and young people.
 New Zealand's rates of bullying are among the worst in the OECD.
 Children and young people with disabilities, and those who are LGBTQIA+ are more likely to experience bullying.